-The near-field surroundings (defined as an area within 200 metres (m) of the subject site) include mostly low-rise suburban developments from the east clockwise to the southwest, and a mix of parking lots, Highway 417 (The Queensway), and a mix of mostly low- and mid-rise developments for the remainder of the compass.
-Notably, a 13-storey building is located approximately 130 m to the east-northeast at 460 O'Connor Street, and a 19-storey building is located approximately 130 m to the north-northwest at 203 Catherine Street.
-The Queensway runs east to west approximately 50 m to the north of the subject site.
-The far-field surroundings (defined as an area beyond the near-field but within a 2 kilometre (km) radius of the subject site) are characterized by a mix of low- and mid-rise buildings and the urban exposure of the downtown Ottawa core from the west-northwest clockwise to the north, by a mix of low-, mid-, and high-rise buildings from the north clockwise to the southwest, by mostly dense low-rise suburban developments from the northeast clockwise to the southwest.
-The Rideau River flows south to north approximately 1.4 km to the east of the subject site, and the Rideau Canal flows south to north approximately 600 m to the east of the subject site.
+The near-field surroundings (defined as an area within 200 metres (m) of the subject site) include the Rideau River, which flows southwest to northeast approximately 30 m to the northwest.
+As well, there is a 7-storey building to the immediate northeast, a 7-storey health care clinic and a 21-storey residential building to the southeast, and a cluster of mostly low-rise retail buildings across Bank Street to the southwest.
+The remainder of the nearfield surroundings are characterized by mostly open green space and parking lots.
+The far-field surroundings (defined as an area beyond the near-field but within a 2 kilometre (km) radius of the subject site) are characterized by primarily suburban exposures from the west clockwise to the south, by a mix of open green space, parking lots and low- and mid-rise developments from the south clockwise to the southwest, and by a mix of mid-rise and high-rise buildings from the Carleton University campus and the open exposure of Brewer Park from the southwest clockwise to the west.
+The Rideau River runs southwest to northeast approximately 30 m to the northwest of the subject site.